RUGSoftEng/2018-Hestia-Web-Frontend/docs/architecture/HestiaWeb_architecture.md

 ## Glossary
 Below are defined terms used in the architecture document:

-* *Controller*: The local Hestia Server in a user's house.
+* *Controller*: The local Hestia server in a user's house.
 The controller simply runs the Hestia Server previously developed by the client, and has a unique IP address and port number.

 * *Peripheral*: A peripheral is any device which can be connected to the Hestia system via a plugin.
 For example, a Phillips Hue light bulb would constitute a peripheral.